MilchRatchet/Luminary/LumFileDocs.md

 # Meshes

 Meshes must be in the Wavefront OBJ (`*.obj`) file format.
-Geometric vertices, texture coordinates, vertex normals and triangle faces are supported.
+Geometric vertices, texture coordinates, vertex normals and triangle/quad faces are supported.
 Textures are to be referenced through a `*.mtl` which has the same name as the `*.obj` file.

 # Textures